edg1983/quick_classify/README.md

 - [ ] be able to save trained models and use them to predict new data without retraining the model.
 - [ ] allow to subset columns in input files using column names or index
+- [ ] when both train and test are given automatically subset to common columns